Postage stamps and postal history of the United States: Grills

 During the 1860s, the postal authorities became concerned about postage stamp reuse.
 While there is little evidence that this occurred frequently, many post offices had never received any canceling devices.
 Instead, they improvised a canceling process by scribbling on the stamp with an ink pen ("pen cancellation"), or whittling designs in pieces of cork, sometimes very creatively ("fancy cancels"), to mark the stamps.
 However, since poor-quality ink could be washed from the stamp, this method would only have been moderately successful.
 A number of inventors patented various ideas to attempt to solve the problem.

 The Post Office eventually adopted the grill, a device consisting of a pattern of tiny pyramidal bumps that would emboss the stamp, breaking up the fibers so that the ink would soak in more deeply, and thus be difficult to clean off.
 While the patent survives (No. 70,147), much of the actual process of grilling was not well documented, and there has been considerable research trying to recreate what happened and when.
-Study of the stamps shows that there were eleven types of grill in use, distinguished by size and shape (philatelists have labeled them with letters A-J and Z), and that the practice started some time in 1867 and was gradually abandoned after 1871.
+Study of the stamps shows that there were eleven types of grill in use, distinguished by size and shape (philatelists have labeled them with letters A-J and Z), and that the practice started sometime in 1867 and was gradually abandoned after 1871.
 A number of grilled stamps are among the great rarities of US philately.
 The United States 1¢ Z grill was long thought to be the rarest of all U.S. stamps, with only two known to exist.
 In 1961, however, it was discovered that the 15¢ stamp of the same series also existed in a Z grill version; this stamp is just as rare as the 1¢, for only two examples of the 15¢ Z grill are known.
 Rarer still may be the 30¢ stamp with the I Grill, the existence of which was discovered only recently: as of October 2011, only one copy is known.